-7.1.4 Software Reset IC-bus address
+7.1.4 Software reset IC-bus address

-The address shown in Figure 9 is used when a reset of the PCA9633 needs to be performed by the master.
+The address shown in Figure 7 is used when a reset of the PCA9632 needs to be performed by the master.
 The Software Reset address (SWRST Call) must be used with $R/\overline{W} = 0$ .
-If $R/\overline{W} = 1$ , the PCA9633 does not acknowledge the SWRST.
-See Section 7.6 "Software Reset" for more detail.
+If $R/\overline{W} = 1$ , the PCA9632 does not acknowledge the SWRST.
+See Section 7.5 "Software reset" for more detail.

-Remark: The Software Reset IC-bus address is a reserved address and cannot be used as a regular IC-bus slave address (16-pin version) or as an LED All Call or LED Sub Call address.
+Remark: The Software Reset IC-bus address is a reserved address and cannot be used as a regular IC-bus slave address or as an LED All Call or LED Sub Call address.